cedar-policy/rfcs/text/0073-entity-slicing.md

 ```

 Finally, we have the `AccessTrie` data structure, which stores the access paths trie.
-These paths can also request parents in the entity hierarchy.
+These paths can also request ancestors in the entity hierarchy.
 Note: in the implementation, the entity slice also stores optional type annotations.

 ```
 pub struct AccessTrie {
     /// Child data of this entity slice. pub children: HashMap<SmolStr, Box<AccessTrie>>,
-    /// If the parents in the entity hierarchy are required. pub parents_required: bool
+    /// If the ancestors in the entity hierarchy are required. pub ancestors_required: bool
 }
 ```